startuplcoud/infra-multi-account-region-startup-kit/README.md

-# Setup multiple AWS regions & accounts with terragrunt & terraform and github actions CI/CD workflow
+# Setup CI/CD workflow pipeline with multiple AWS regions & accounts using Terragrunt & Terraform

+Set up AWS infrastructure with terragrunt and terraform in multiple accounts and regions demo kit.
 Goals:
-1. Provide terraform code structure and
+1. Provisioning AWS infrastructure with terraform and terragrunt.

-Set up AWS infrastructure with terragrunt and terraform in multiple accounts and regions startup kit.
+2. Support AWS with multiple accounts and regions.

-1. grant the permission for the OICD provider for github actions
+3. Running the CI/CD workflow pipeline in parallel.
+4. GitHub OIDC provider with AWS IAM role (without setting up AWS credentials' key)
+5. Pattern: Separate terraform modules, keep the minimum AWS resources, and reduce duplicated codes.

-AWS Achitecture
+## AWS Services Architecture
+This tutorial will show how to set up the AWS VPC and EC2 autoscaling group with the application load balancer and how to use the terraform & terragrunt to manage the AWS infrastructure.

+### The Auto Scaling & ALB Architecture Diagram
 ![aws](images/aws.png)

 ### Terraform layout
+Try to separate the resources and use separate directories for each component and application.
+Useful links about Google best practices for [terraform](https://cloud.google.com/docs/terraform/best-practices-for-terraform#minimize-resources).
+This tutorial separates the AWS resources into three modules, VPC & Auto Scaling & Application Load Balancer.
+Do **NOT** set any variables such `.tfvars` in terraform module.

 ```
 infra
 └── module